MikeRogers0/MikeRogersIO/src/_posts/2011-01-04-my-resolutions-for-2011.md

 ---
 layout: post
 title: My Resolutions for 2011
-tags:
-- Bits &amp; bytes
-status: publish
-type: post
-published: true
-categories:
- – blog
-meta:
-  description: 'New years resolutions for 2011'
+description: New years resolutions for 2011
-  index: true
 ---
 Here are a few of my resolutions for 2011, hopefully if I remember I'll try to tick them off throughout the year.